 From the outside, this can seem like a discipline problem.
 From the inside, it rarely feels that way.

-Attention difficulties are often framed as a focus problem, but they're more complicated than that.
 Many people find they can focus intensely on certain things and barely at all on others.
 Tasks that feel unclear, unrewarding, or overwhelming are much harder to start.
 Last-minute pressure can be a genuinely effective way to generate focus until the costs outweigh the benefits.
 Strategies that help for a while stop working when demands shift; sometimes it's because the strategy itself was a workaround that had a limited lifespan.